Karen Burke, Vice Chair

 Rosemary Baker-Monaghan, Chair

 Zone 3/Term expires: 2017

-Rosemary Baker-Monaghan was appointed to the Clatsop Community College Board in October 2000 and is currently serving her third elected four-year term.
+Rosemary Baker-Monaghan was appointed to the Clatsop Community College Board in October 2000 and is currently serving her fourth elected four-year term.
 Rosemary and her husband Daniel Monaghan moved to Seaside in 1987.
 She is a graduate of Washington State University with a Bachelors of Science degree in Forest Management and a Masters of Adult and Continuing Education.
-Rosemary is the Executive Director of the Liberty Theater, board member of CEDR, the Lewis and Clark National Park Association and chair of the Lower Columbia Tourism Committee.
+Rosemary is a board member of CEDR and the Lewis and Clark National Park Association and chair of the Lower Columbia Tourism Committee.
 Rosemary served 12 years in public office from 1991 - 2003 with the City of Seaside, 4 1/2 years on the Planning Commission, 4 years on the City Council, and 4 years as Mayor.